cs3org/OCM-API/IETF-RFC.md

   - OPTIONAL sharedSecret (string)
     An optional secret to be used to access the remote web app, for example in the form of a bearer token.
-* Protocol details for `datatx` MAY contain:
-  - REQUIRED srcUri (string)
-    A URI to access the Remote Resource.
-The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
-Absolute URIs are deprecated.
-  - OPTIONAL sharedSecret (string)
-    An optional secret to be used to access the Resource, for example in the form of a bearer token.
-To prevent leaking it in logs it MUST NOT appear in any URI.
-  - OPTIONAL size (integer)
-    The size of the file to be transferred from the sending server.

 ## Decision to Discard